khateraAlizada/dataviz-project-template-proposal/README.md

 ## Open Questions

-I am not sure how to display the data from a specific population group.
-For example, displaying  health expenses for a given gender group, for a given service, for a given payer and a given age group in a given year.
+I wanted to display the data from a specific population group.
+For example, displaying  health expenses for a given gender group, for a given service, for a given payer and a given age group over time.
+I achieved my goal to display what I wanted to display at the beginning of the project.
+In this report, I will display a step by step various visualizations that helped me in accomplishing the final goal.

-## Milestones

-Each week I will try to focus on one task and will try to visualize it.
+Initially I uploaded my data in github gist.